Growing a More Prosperous Georgia by Design

 Two bills that are expected to positively impact entertainment venues won approval in the House in February.
 One would help performance arts facilities run by nonprofit groups planning to renovate or expand.
 Venues that contain an art museum, theatre or symphonic hall would be given an exemption from state and local sales taxes on the cost of improvements.
 The sales tax exemption would be capped at $750,000 and be in effect for a two-year period.
 With one week left in the session, the bill was being considered by the Senate Finance Committee.
 A second bill doubles the bonding authority of the Georgia World Congress Center – from $200 million, which was set in 1988 – to $400 million.
 The bill’s sponsor, Representative Chuck Efstration, said the increase is needed to manage inflation and continue to generate critical economic benefits from tourism and conventions.
 The Georgia Senate has overwhelmingly approved the measure and it has been sent to Governor Nathan Deal for his signature.

 As Georgians, we are well aware of the many features that make our state a great place in which to live and work.
 As citizens, we understand the value of taking action to ensure our political climate remains conducive to positive growth in ways that are beneficial for all.
 Staying abreast of decisions that may impact our businesses is a responsibility we may sometimes let slip.
-Smith & Howard invites you to stay tuned to this space for updates on issues and outcomes that affect your present as well as your future.
+Smith and Howard invites you to stay tuned to this space for updates on issues and outcomes that affect your present as well as your future.